Exercise & Sport Science program

 Sample courses

 ESS 212 Teaching Fundamental Movement Skills in Physical Education This is a content course focused on the development of fundamental movement skills and knowledge for students in grades K-5 that are aligned to Society of Health and Physical Education (SHAPE) National Standards and Grade Level Outcomes for K-12 Physical Education.
-Teacher candidates will develop common and specialized content knowledge related to the development of fundamental movement skills, movement concepts, and gymnastics.
-In addition, teacher candidates will recognize and understand academic language and theory related to teaching and learning fundamental movements, educational games, and dance.
-Students will have opportunities to plan, observe, and teach peers and K-12 learners.
+Teacher candidates develop common and specialized content knowledge related to the development of fundamental movement skills, movement concepts, and gymnastics.
+In addition, teacher candidates learn to recognize and understand academic language and theory related to teaching and learning fundamental movements, educational games, and dance.
+Students have opportunities to plan, observe, and teach peers and K-12 learners.
 Lect.
 2, Lab 2.
 Prerequisite: ESS 118 or concurrent enrollment.
 Offered Fall, Spring.

 ESS 206 Human Anatomy and Physiology for Exercise Science II This course is designed to cover the maintenance of homeostasis through study of the structure and function of the autonomic nervous system, cardiovascular, respiratory, immune, digestive, endocrine, and renal systems.
 Metabolism will also be discussed.
 It will also cover metabolism and fluid/electrolyte balance.
 Prerequisite: ESS 205.
 (Not open for credit for students who have had BIO 313.)
 Offered Fall, Spring.